-Here is a best practice guide on how to use online Voice of Customer tools to gain insights and increase conversions.
-I’ve also reviewed over 20 solutions for you to use.
+Do you want to use Voice of the Customer tools to get feedback from your visitors, but not sure how to go about it?
+I’ve outlined below a best practice guide on how to use online Voice of the Customer tools to gain insights and increase conversions.
+I’ve also reviewed over 20 online survey tools for you to use.

-On-line Voice of Customer (VoC) feedback is an important input into the overall website optimization process.
-It can provide valuable insights to reduce friction and help you develop hypothesis to be validated using A/B and multivariate testing.
-It can help in a number of areas including:
+On-line Voice of the Customer tools provide an important input into the overall conversion rate optimisation process.
+Online survey tools can provide valuable insights to reduce friction and help you develop hypothesis to be validated using A/B tests.
+Online survey tools can also help in a number of areas including:

 - Why – What are visitors looking for when they come to your site and is it meeting their expectations?
 Identify the main use cases – what are people trying to achieve and are they successful?